404Wolf/stainless-technical-breifing-natug/document.typ

 ) <fig:cross-strand-exchange>

 You create those cross-strand exchanges to keep the structure held together (see
 @fig:cross-strand-exchange).
-Then, you cut up the strands so as to create "staple" strands, typically where one long virus strand runs through the entire structure, and smaller synthetic strands bind it all together.
-Finally you choose all the base sequences, and send it to a lab for synthesis.
+Then, you cut up the strands to create "staple" strands, typically where one long virus strand runs through the entire structure, and smaller synthetic strands hold it together.
+Finally you choose the base sequences, and send to a lab for synthesis.

 #figure(
   image("./resources/staple-strands.png", width: 100%), caption: [DNA staple strands @unsw2017capsid],